 Fidget Jewelry – Bracelets

 These beautiful fidget bracelets have multiple beads for sliding and spinning.
 A fine jewelry fidget bracelet is suitable for professional settings and formal occasions so you can stim wherever you go.
 Be sure to check out the designer’s full range of items including stim necklaces, rings, and more.

-Spinner Bangle – Fine Fidget Jewelry for Social Anxiety and More
+Spinner Bangle – Fine Fidget Bracelets for Social Anxiety and More

 These stunning fine jewelry bracelets come in a variety of patterns and gemstone options.
 They are ideal for relieving social anxiety at work and formal occasions.

 These wearable fidgets have spinning gemstone beads and come in an array of beautiful color choices.
 They can help if you’re struggling with anxiety or body-focused repetitive behaviors.
 The store also offers dainty fidget rings and spinner rings, so you’re sure to find something you love.

 Fidget Bloom – Wearable Stim Toy